Albert-Tate/METR4202/INSTALLATION.md

 INSTALL MATLAB
 -----------

 The latest version of MATLAB can be installed from the [MathWorks website](http://www.mathworks.com.au/products/matlab/ "MathWorks products page").
 The version used in this project was R2014a.
 Ensure that all of the project files have been added to MATLAB's path.
-Details on how this is done can be found [here](http://www.mathworks.com.au/help/matlab/ref/addpath.html "Add files to MATLAB path")
+Details on how this is done can be found [here](http://www.mathworks.com.au/help/matlab/ref/addpath.html "Add files to MATLAB path").
+NOTE: the text to speech function tts.m was written by Siyi Deng and can be found (here)[http://www.mathworks.com.au/matlabcentral/fileexchange/18091-text-to-speech "tts function"].
+To install it simply add it to the MATLAB path.

 INSTALL XBOX KINECT SOFTWARE
 -----------